brakmic/bazaar/webassembly/TUTORIAL.md

 ##### Writing an *asmt* source file

 The WebAssembly Spec defines binary *wasm* and human-readable *wasmt* files.
-We will write a simple *echo* function that

-takes a single int32 value and returns it back to the caller.
-Of course, there are many other and much better examples, so you
+We will write a simple *echo* function that takes a single int32 value and returns it back to the caller.

-may want to look for <a href="https://github.com/WebAssembly/spec/tree/master/ml-proto/test">more complex examples</a>.
+Of course, there are many other and much better examples, so you may want to look for <a href="https://github.com/WebAssembly/spec/tree/master/ml-proto/test">more complex examples</a>.

-This is our source file written as a S-Expression <a href="https://github.com/WebAssembly/design/blob/master/AstSemantics.md">according to the Spec</a>.
+This is our source file written as an S-Expression <a href="https://github.com/WebAssembly/design/blob/master/AstSemantics.md">according to the Spec</a>.

 ```lisp
 (module